 Keep Your ToFu Fresh

-I’ll cap off this article with an SEO hack that can help you maximize the value of your ToFu content: make sure to update your content regularly --especially your blog articles.
+I’ll cap off this article with an SEO hack that can help you maximize the value of your ToFu content: make sure you update your content regularly –especially your blog articles.

 Google privileges web pages that stay current with changing trends and figures.
 Even your evergreen content needs to be touched up every so often to stay on the top page and reach more potential customers for minimal effort.